KhanatayevB/Project-Repository/README.md

 There are two excel spreadsheets that are provided CountED_COPD and CountED_Heat.
 These are the data that are downloaded from the Utah Department of health website.

+The slideshow provides some good visuals and explanations of the models that were used.

+The Project part 4 pdf gives the general outline of the study and my conclusions.

 ## Given Files

 WildFire.zip (https://drive.google.com/file/d/1bxl9qrb_52RocKNGfbZ5znHVqFDMkUzf/view?usp=drive_link) - This folder contains multiple files.
 There are three python files which show how to grab a subset of data, read the data and figure out distances.